15 Anti Bullying Activities to Support a Safe and Respectful Classroom

 Why teach elementary school children about bullying?

-- identify what bullying behavior is and what it is not
+- Identify what bullying behavior is, and what it’s not

 Firstly it is good to make sure your students understand the differences between;